esl/elixirconf-eu-jekyll/_talks/building-real-time-ai-sales-agents-with-elixir.md

   - _participants/kimutai-kiprotich.md

 ---
-Discover how Elixir's concurrency model enables building autonomous AI sales agents that manage over 200 million leads while processing millions of buying signals in real-time.
-This talk reveals the architecture behind Nexuscale.ai - a B2B sales platform where AI agents automatically identify high-intent prospects and generate personalized outreach at scale.

-We'll explore practical patterns for integrating AI models with Elixir, handling massive datasets, and orchestrating complex AI workflows using GenServers and OTP supervision trees.
-Learn how we built fault-tolerant systems that scan 2.4M+ data points daily, achieve 94% targeting accuracy, and deliver 3.2x higher conversion rates.

-Key technical insights include: real-time signal detection, AI model integration strategies, concurrent data processing, and building resilient AI agents that never miss opportunities.
-Perfect for developers building AI-powered applications who need proven patterns for scale and reliability.
+Discover how Elixir's concurrency model enables building autonomous AI agents that handle diverse tasks at massive scale.
+Whether you're building agents for web scraping, managing logins across multiple platforms, or processing real-time data, Elixir provides the perfect foundation for reliable, fault-tolerant automation.

+This talk explores practical patterns for building AI agents that work independently and handle millions of operations concurrently.
+We'll look at how to integrate AI models with Elixir and use its built-in tools like GenServers and supervision trees to create agents that recover from failures automatically and never stop working.

+You'll learn proven strategies for common challenges: coordinating multiple agents working together, managing stateful operations like authenticated sessions, processing data in real-time, and scaling to handle massive workloads.
+We'll cover real-world examples from web scraping to automated interactions across different platforms.

 **Key Takeaways:**

-- This talk aims to bridge the gap between AI/ML theory and production-ready Elixir applications by sharing battle-tested patterns from managing 200M+ leads in a live B2B sales platform.
-Attendees will leave with concrete architectural knowledge, specific code patterns, and confidence to build their own scalable AI-powered systems using Elixir's unique strengths in concurrency and fault tolerance.
+- This talk bridges the gap between AI/ML theory and production-ready applications by sharing battle-tested patterns for building autonomous agents with Elixir.
+Whether you're automating web scraping, managing authentication across platforms, or processing data streams, you'll learn how to leverage Elixir's unique strengths in concurrency and fault tolerance.

+- Attendees will leave with concrete architectural knowledge, practical code patterns, and the confidence to build their own scalable AI-powered agents - from simple automation to complex multi-agent systems handling millions of operations.

 **Target Audience:**

-- Elixir developers looking to integrate AI capabilities into their applications, backend engineers evaluating Elixir for data-intensive projects, and technical leads responsible for building scalable automation systems.
-Also valuable for developers from other languages curious about Elixir's advantages in AI/ML workflows and anyone building B2B tools that need real-time data processing at scale.
+- Elixir developers looking to integrate AI capabilities into their applications, backend engineers evaluating Elixir for building autonomous agents, and technical leads responsible for scalable automation systems.
+Also valuable for developers from other languages curious about Elixir's advantages for AI agent workflows, and anyone building tools that require real-time data processing, concurrent operations, or fault-tolerant automation at scale.